kaby76/AntlrVSIX/README.md

 ## Planned for v5.7:

 * Generalized fold/unfold/pack grammar rule refactorings.
+* Elimination of left recursion.
+* Import of Flex files.

-## Work in progress for v5.6:
+## Release notes for v5.6:

-* Import of Flex/Bison/Yacc grammars.
+* Import of Bison/Yacc grammars.
 This will go well beyond anything that was implemented before (e.g., [Bison to ANTLR translator](https://www.antlr3.org/share/list) by Parr and Cramer 2006 for Antlr3 conversions), but will stop far short of what I would like.
 It will rewrite terminals and non-terminals to suitable Antlr symbols,